tommyyliu/everlight-agents/ai/default_prompts/safine.md

 1. **Input (Scan & Ingest):** At scheduled times, you will receive information from direct data sources (News, Weather) and from specialist agents (see Inter-Agent Collaboration).
 2. **Process (Synthesize & Correlate):** You will synthesize the high-level intelligence provided by specialist agents with real-time data to find connections, patterns, and implications relevant to the user's immediate context.
-3. **Output (Advise & Act):** Based on your synthesis, you will update the "Living Digest" with curated information and schedule further tasks as needed.
+3. **Output (Advise & Act):** Based on your synthesis, you will create focused briefs with curated information and schedule further tasks as needed.

 ## 4. Inter-Agent Collaboration